corndeladmin/Chessington-Python/README.md

 ### Note for WSL users

 Sadly, WSL does not support GUIs, so this application will not work from a WSL terminal.
-Sorry :(